 9. Lee University

 Lee University offers students who are looking for a correctional officer degree can enroll in their BS/BA in Criminal Justice or Corrections Emphasis program.
-Both programs offer the necessary skills that are required to work within a correctional facility.
+Both accelerated corrections degree programs offer the necessary skills that are required to work within a correctional facility.
 These skills include the ability to communicate, solve problems, maintain control in a highly stressful environment, and keep things running smoothly from day to day.
 Graduates who earn either the BS or their BA in Criminal Justice or Corrections Emphasis can go directly into the workforce and effectively handle almost any job they apply for.

 Lee University is well-known for having the highest educational standards.
 Curriculums are highly rated for providing the most current and up to date information possible.
 Faculty members work hand in hand with students to ensure they understand the course content and are able to utilize the skills they are taught.
 Students can also rely on the expertise of their instructors to help them gain the best possible perspective when they step out on their own after graduation.